 - Risk: Your principal is guaranteed, but you can lose your returns if you withdraw early

-A certificate of deposit, or CD, is basically a fixed-term loan that you make to your bank.
+A certificate of deposit, or CD, is a fixed-term loan you make to your bank.
 You agree to lend the money for a set amount of time, and the bank guarantees you a fixed amount of interest when this term is up.
 Like other bank accounts, CDs are FDIC- or NCUA-insured.

 4. Money Market Funds